-Now that LGBT+ History Month is here, it’s important to reflect on the journey of the LGBT+ community and the Pride movement.
+Now that Pride Month is here, it’s important to reflect on the journey of the LGBTQ+ community and the Pride movement.
 Fighting for equality has been a long struggle, and for many, it’s still not over.
-Read our eight facts about Pride and maybe you’ll learn something new!
+Read our seven facts about Pride and maybe you’ll learn something new!

 1. Transgender women of colour made history at Stonewall.